Izapicaro/ROBOTTOM-VEXT/README.md

 # ROBOTTOM-VEXT
-Vex memes for robotics teams of edgy teens
+VEX memes for robotics teams of edgy teens
+For use with VEX C++